Afternoons With Leila

 Some mornings, when she'd return from her job delivering mail, she'd be too exhausted to talk much.
 So we'd sit and eat cheese and cucumber on brown bread, smiling in silence, confirming that language is but a shadow of the true connection between people.

 And the last time I saw her, we read the bible together in the living room, with an Arabic/English translation she'd gifted me.
-It was a previously unthinkable activity, yet seeing the strength those verses gave her changed my mind about religion forever.
+It was a previously unthinkable activity, yet seeing the strength those verses provided her changed my mind about religion forever.

 We'd sit in silence as, now and then, I'd excitedly read a line or two aloud, watching her smile and knowing that she'd digested every word in her loneliness.